MunawarKhan1206/AI-and-DS-Learning-Working/README.md

-# This Repo Contains Assignment Of SMIT Artificial Intelligence and Data Science
+# This Repo Contains Assignment Of  Artificial Intelligence and Data Science